GeorgeErimia/Auctions/src/main/java/com/example/auctions/readme.md

-TODO : 18.10.2023
-1. Cand se initializeaza un auction, highestBid sa nu fie null, sa fie 0.
-2. Fa o revizie la fiecare controller si serviciu.
-Mai noteaza alte TODOS

-TODO: 7.05.2024 - Switch the AuctionComponent to AuctinFormComponent
-1. Add a new component called AuctionFormComponent
-2. Move the form from AuctionComponent to AuctionFormComponent
-3. Update the AuctionComponent to show the details of the auction

 Auctions Web App
 ================
 This application is a simple web application that allows users to create auctions and bid on them.
 The application is built using Spring Boot and React.

 ## Running the application

-To run the application, you need to have Java 11 and Node.js installed on your machine.
-You can run the application by executing the following commands:
+To run the application, you need to have Java 11, Node.js and PostgreSQL installed on your machine.
+You can run the application by doing the following:

+1. Create a database in PostgreSQL called `auctions` and update the `application.properties` file with your database credentials.

+2. execute :

 ```
 cd .../com.example.auctions
 ./mvnw spring-boot:run
 ```

- For the frontend go to
+ 3. For the frontend go to
 ```
 cd .../frontend
 npm start